lawrennd/old_talks/_ai/ai-needs-to-serve-people-science-and-society-cais.md

 \notes{\subsection{Making AI equitable}}

 \notes{AI@Cam is a new flagship University mission that seeks to address these challenges.
 It recognises that development of safe and effective AI-enabled innovations requires this mix of expertise from across research domains, businesses, policy-makers, civill society, and from affected communities.
-AI@Cam is setting out a vision for AI-enabled innovation that benefits science, citizens and society.
+AI@Cam is setting out a vision for AI-enabled innovation that benefits science, citizens and society.}

-This vision will be achieved through leveraging the University’s vibrant interdisciplinary research community.
+\notes{This vision will be achieved through leveraging the University’s vibrant interdisciplinary research community.
 AI@Cam will form partnerships between researchers, practitioners, and affected communities that embed equity and inclusion.
 It will develop new platforms for innovation and knowledge transfer.
 It will deliver innovative interdisciplinary teaching and learning for students, researchers, and professionals.
-It will build strong connections between the University and national AI priorities.
+It will build strong connections between the University and national AI priorities.}

-The University operates as both an engine of AI-enabled innovation and steward of those innovations.
+\notes{The University operates as both an engine of AI-enabled innovation and steward of those innovations.}

-AI is not a universal remedy.
-It is a set of tools, techniques and practices that correctly deployed can be leveraged to deliver societal benefit and mitigate social harm.
+\notes{AI is not a universal remedy.
+It is a set of tools, techniques and practices that correctly deployed can be leveraged to deliver societal benefit and mitigate social harm.}

-In that sense AI@Cam’s mission is close in spirit to that of Panacea’s elder sister Hygeia.
+\notes{In that sense AI@Cam’s mission is close in spirit to that of Panacea’s elder sister Hygeia.
 It is focussed on building and maintaining the hygiene of a robust and equitable AI research ecosystem.}

-\include{_ai/includes/p-n-fairness.md}

-\include{_ai/includes/the-great-ai-fallacy.md}
+\include{_ai/includes/ai-at-cam.md}

 \include{_accelerate/includes/accelerate-programme.md}

 \notes{\include{_governance/includes/data-trusts.md}}

+\notes{Building on the analogy of data rivers we use, my collaborator Sylvie Delacroix has also recently posted about the challenges large language models (and other generative AI) pose for intellectual property [@Delacroix-datarivers23].}

 \include{_governance/includes/data-trusts-initiative.md}

-\include{_ai/includes/ai-at-cam.md}

 \thanks